dzekelid/external/_listings/new-relic/alerts-external-service-conditionscondition-id-format-delete-openapi.md

 ---
 swagger: "2.0"
 x-collection-name: New Relic
-x-complete: 1
+x-complete: 0
 info:
-  title: New Relic
+  title: New Relic Delete Alerts External Service Conditions Condition  .
+Format
   version: 1.0.0
+  description: "This API endpoint allows you to delete external service conditions
+    associated with your alert policy.\n\nNote: Admin User\u2019s API Key is required.\n\nSee our documentation for a discussion on deleting External services conditions."
 basePath: v2/
 schemes:
 - http